g1y5x3/direct_lidar_odometry/README.md

 # Direct LiDAR Odometry: <br> Fast Localization with Dense Point Clouds

+## Note

+This is a port after

+[Cardinal-Space-Mining](https://github.com/Cardinal-Space-Mining/direct_lidar_odometry) initial effort to move it to ROS 2

+and

+[tu-darmstadt-ros-pkg](https://github.com/tu-darmstadt-ros-pkg/direct_lidar_odometry) do have map pcd properly published

+Tested on ROS 2 Humble with Ubuntu 22.04

 #### [[IEEE RA-L](https://ieeexplore.ieee.org/document/9681177)] [[ArXiv](https://arxiv.org/abs/2110.00605)] [[Video](https://www.youtube.com/watch?v=APot6QP_wvg)] [[Code](https://github.com/vectr-ucla/direct_lidar_odometry)]

 DLO is a lightweight and computationally-efficient frontend LiDAR odometry solution with consistent and accurate localization.
 It features several algorithmic innovations that increase speed, accuracy, and robustness of pose estimation in perceptually-challenging environments and has been extensively tested on aerial and legged robots.